cosmos/ibc/ibc/2_IBC_DESIGN_PRINCIPLES.md

 ### Heterogeneity

-IBC can be implemented by any consensus algorithm and state machine with a basic set of requirements (fast finality & succinct state commitments).
+IBC can be implemented by any consensus algorithm and state machine with a basic set of requirements (fast finality, constant-size state commitments, and succinct commitment proofs).
 The protocol handles data authentication, transport, and ordering — common requirements of any multi-chain application — but is agnostic to the semantics of the application itself.
 Heterogeneous chains connected over IBC must understand a compatible application-layer "interface" (such as for transferring tokens), but once across the IBC interface handler, the state machines can support arbitrary bespoke functionality (such as shielded transactions).

 ### Composability